 - University Professor appointment – in addition to the departmental representatives, a representative from an external HEI should be present.

-For unestablished appointments, the Selection Committee will comprise:
+For Principle Research Associates and Director of Research posts, the Selection Committee will comprise:

 - Head of the School of Clinical Medicine (or nominated Deputy)